Sarah Noutcha

 Sarah Noutcha (born 16 December 1999) is a French right-handed sabre fencer.
 She represented France at the 2024 Summer Olympics.
-She won a gold medal in the women's team sabre at the 2025 World Fencing Championships.
+She won a gold medal in the team sabre at the 2025 World Fencing Championships.

 Career

 Noutcha represented France at the 2024 Summer Olympics and served as a reserve for the women's team sabre that finished in fourth place.
 She replaced Cécilia Berder during the bronze medal match against Japan.

 In June 2025, Noutcha competed at the 2025 European Fencing Championships and won a gold medal in the individual and team sabre events.
 The next month she competed at the 2025 World Fencing Championships and won a gold medal in the team sabre event.

+In June 2026, she competed at the 2026 European Fencing Championships and won a silver medal in the team sabre event.
+The next month she competed at the 2026 World Fencing Championships and won a bronze medal in the team sabre event.